 A cohort is a group of people that share common characteristics over a specified period.
 Cohort analysis is useful, for example, when you want to learn how a cohort engages with a brand.
 You can easily spot changes in trends, then respond accordingly.
 (Explanations of cohort analysis are available on the web, such as at Cohort Analysis 101.)

-After creating a cohort report, you can curate its components (specific dimensions, metrics, and segments), then share the cohort report with anyone.
+After creating a cohort report, you can curate its components (metrics, and segments) and share the cohort report with anyone.
 See Curate and Share a Project

 A cohort report returns visitors.
-Each data cell shows the raw number of visitors in the cohort who did the action during that time period.
+Each data cell shows the raw number and percentage of visitors in the cohort who did the action during that time period.
 You can include up to 3 metrics and up to 10 segments.